Sherman25/Computer-Graphics/ComputerGraphicsEx1/readme.txt.txt

 - Implementation of the "showSeams" method.
-When user calls the showSeams method, the outpur should be oiginal image with red colored vertical seams.
+When user calls the showSeams method, the output should be original image with red colored vertical seams.
 We defined seamsMap a 2 Dimesional array that keeps boolean variables.
 If pixel(i, j) was choosen in seam path, then the value in the seamsMap(i, j) will be True, otherwise False.